 Worner Campus Center Office 233

-Ms. Pearl Leonard-Rock serves in the newly created Associate Director position in the Butler Center.
-A position poised to support the inaugural director, Dr. Paul Buckley's vision to establish the Center as THE hub of diversity, inclusion, intercultural exchange, equity and empowerment for the CC community.
+Ms. Pearl Leonard-Rock has served in the Associate Director position in the Butler Center since July 2015.
+A position poised to support the inaugural director and Assistant Vice President, Dr. Paul Buckley's vision to establish the Center as THE hub of diversity, inclusion, intercultural exchange, equity and empowerment for the Colorado College community.

 Ms. Leonard-Rock has spent over 20 years as an Assistant Dean of Students and Director of multicultural centers located in various places in the Midwest.
-At Gustavus Adolphus College (in Saint Peter, MN) and the previous 12 years at Edgewood College (Madison, WI) her responsibilities included creating an inclusive campus by providing teaching and learning experiences for faculty, staff, and students while also developing programs that served as a campus-wide catalyst to promote and celebrate all aspects of diversity and the principles of social justice.
+At Gustavus Adolphus College (Saint Peter, MN) and at Edgewood College (Madison, WI) her responsibilities included creating an inclusive college campus by providing teaching and learning experiences for faculty, staff, and students; while also developing programs that served as a campus-wide catalyst to celebrate all aspects of diversity and promote the principles of social justice.
 At Edgewood College, Ms. Leonard-Rock developed and implemented the Community Scholars Program.
 The Community Scholars program was established in 2007 to underscore Edgewood’s commitment to both diversity and inclusion in Dane County.
-At Beloit College, Ms. Leonard-Rock worked as an Assistant Director for both the Department of Public Instruction's pre-college program and as the Assistant Director of the federally-funded TRIO program, Student Support Services.
+At Beloit College, Ms. Leonard-Rock worked as an Assistant Director for both the Department of Public Instruction's pre-college “Help Yourself” program and the federally-funded TRIO program, Student Support Services.

-Ms. Leonard-Rock holds a Bachelor of Art’s degree in Sociology and Psychology from Aurora University (Illinois) and a Master of Art’s degree in Sociology (with an emphasis in Criminal Justice) from Northern Illinois University.
+Ms. Leonard-Rock holds a Bachelor of Arts degree in Sociology and Psychology from Aurora College (Illinois) and a Master of Arts degree in Sociology (with an emphasis in Criminal Justice) from Northern Illinois University.
 She is a lifetime member of Delta Sigma Theta Sorority, Inc.